vjekoart/retrovizor/Readme.md

     * CloseYourEyes: what about those damn lines?
 Make them breathe
     * ImageDegradator: move processing to worker
         * Native buildType
-            * Support `new Worker( "Library/services/..." );`, same as ES modules
-            * Am I limited in a way that I cant import stuff via importmaps inside a worker?
-I must get this to work to support Eigen
+            * Support relative import statements inside the worker, by always using bundle build for a worker file: build system, add worker build step after all other JS files are built
+        * Library bundle buildType
-        * Library bundle buildType: someone has to move worker file to dist
+            * Someone has to move worker file to dist and add a content hash
-        * Library bundle buildType: what if I want to import something into worker?
-Handle that case
         * Implement the full worker
+        * Add note that workers are supported
     * ---
     * TODOs in the code, and console outputs and placeholder code (visible in browser console)
     * Standardize function comments that explain params and return values (JSDoc)